bcgov/CITZ-HybridWorkplace/app/client/src/tests/README.md

 ### 2022-05-13
 Some minor front-end tests have been added so far.
 Issues with further testing include difficulty in targeting elements with no identifying attributes nor visible text.
+Environment variables currently not working with testing setup.
+Manual changes needed.